Taitava/obsidian-shellcommands-documentation/Operating systems and shells/Operating system specific versions of shell commands.md

-#TODO write about how to use the feature.

 # Operating system specific versions of shell commands
 Probably most users use their Obsidian vaults on a single operating system, be it Windows, Linux or Macintosh.
 For those, the feature of _operating system specific versions of shell commands_ is not needed.